Matteo-Celia/Extended_SICK_Summarization/README.md

 3. **Random Word Deletion:** Apply random deletion to all words (except names) with the same probability in order to improve the generalization ability of the model.

-The results obtained from our framework show promising outcomes, indicating the potential for improved abstractive chat summarization.
-We believe that our contributions provide a valuable foundation for future research endeavors in this field.

 ## Setting
 To utilize our enhanced abstractive chat summarization framework we suggest the use of Google Colab and the execution of the following steps.